 Bouri Group Listed by thegentlemen Ransomware Group

-On June 1, 2026, the ransomware group known as thegentlemen added the Bouri Group to its public leak site, confirming that it had exfiltrated internal files from the Egyptian company during a ransomware attack.
+On June 1, 2026, the ransomware group known as thegentlemen added the Bouri Group to its public leak site, claiming that it had exfiltrated internal files from the Egyptian company during a ransomware attack.

 Available reporting describes the Bouri Group as a company established in 1976 that manufactures, imports, and retails premium home essentials and electrical appliances across Egypt.
 The firm distributes international brands focused on kitchenware, houseware, personal care, and energy-efficient household solutions.
 Public reporting indicates the attackers published a dedicated page on their leak site at thegentlemen’s onion address, listing Bouri Group with an internal reference number.
 No specific count of affected individuals has been disclosed, and the precise volume or type of internal files remains unclear beyond the general description of exfiltrated corporate data.
 The listing appeared on June 1, 2026, consistent with the group’s typical pattern of publishing victim data after an initial extortion window expires.